uhop/dcl-site/source/1.x/docs/advices/time/index.md

 with [dcl.advise()](../dcl_js/advise) or [advise()](../advise_js/advise).

 The advice prints on console when a method was invoked, and when it finished.
-Recursive calls are allowed, but only first invokation is printed.
+Recursive calls are allowed, but only first invocation is printed.

 If `name` is not specified, a unique name is generated.